 "I am convinced I will learn a lot this year," he says.
 "I have an opportunity to gain a foothold in society, and I hope that through my long professional experience I can contribute to the company in a positive way."

 AWARD-WINNING WORK

-The Industry Equality Prize that Saab received in 2016 is awarded to a company that has taken major steps to promote gender equality.
+steps to promote gender equality.
 It is presented by the Industry Council of Sweden (Industrirådet), a collaboration between trade unions and employers' organisations.